CodeAssociate/CA.Blocks.DataAccess/docs/architecture/sql-injection-attacks.md

 ```
 the hacker can add anything they like between the ; ; and if you have permissions the database will execute that statement.

-As such you never build and execute the SQL that contains anything that comes as a parameter.
-You should Parameterise all variables.
+As such, you should never build and execute SQL that contains anything that comes as a parameter.
+You should parameterize all variables.

 ### Parameterise all variables
 When you pass ad hoc or user-supplied values to your SQL command at run time, it is important to use parameters to represent them to prevent the possibility of your application being exposed to SQL injection attacks.